TehGM/WolfBot-Size/README.md

 To add to your notes, simply use `notes add <Text>`, and to remove use `notes remove <ID>`, or to remove all use `notes clear`.

-Due to WOLF protocol limitations, notes cannot be very long
+Due to WOLF protocol limitations, notes cannot be very long.

+### Mentions
+The bot can message a user whenever their name is mentioned in a group chat.
+This feature uses regular expressions, which gives huge flexibility when setting triggers.

+Each user can have more than one trigger messaging them.

 ## Development
 This bot is under continuous (if sometimes slow) development.
 Breaking changes might be introduced at any time.